vadimkantorov/fastvideofeat/README.md

 ##### Performance
 We haven't observed enabling second order boosts accuracy, so it's disabled by default.
 Enabling second order part increases Fisher vector size twice.

-Using simple knn descriptor attribution (default) beats FLANN in speed by a factor of two, however leads to ~1% accuracy degradation in spatio-temporal grids regime.
-However it's enabled by default because of its speed.
+Using simple knn descriptor attribution (default) beats FLANN in speed by a factor of two, yet leads to <1% accuracy degradation.
+It's enabled by default because of its speed.

-Enabling spatio-temporal grids (disabled by default) is important for maximum accuracy (~2% gain), so it's enabled by default.
+Enabling spatio-temporal grids (disabled by default) is important for maximum accuracy (~2% gain).

-The FLANN parameter that influences speeed is the number of checks, try reducing it to gain speed.
+If you use FLANN, it's the number of checks that defines speed, try reducing it to gain speed.

 # Building from source